grahamedgecombe/nginx-ct/README.markdown

 `SignedCertificateTimestamp` struct in [section 3.2 of RFC 6962][rfc]).
 This is the same format used by Apache's [mod\_ssl\_ct][apache] module.

+The module is compatible with nginx's multiple certificate support if you are using nginx 1.11.0 or above and are not using BoringSSL.
+Exactly one `ssl_ct_static_scts` directive must be specified for each `ssl_certificate`
+directive:

+    ssl_ct on;

+    ssl_certificate /path/to/rsa.pem;
+    ssl_certificate_key /path/to/rsa.key;
+    ssl_ct_static_scts /path/to/rsa/scts;

+    ssl_certificate /path/to/ecdsa.pem;
+    ssl_certificate_key /path/to/ecdsa.key;
+    ssl_ct_static_scts /path/to/ecdsa/scts;

 [ct-submit][ct-submit] can be used to submit certificates to log servers and encode the `SignedCertificateTimestamp` struct in the appropriate format for use with this module.